 We all have parts to our stories that we are not proud of and looking back we wonder what exactly we were thinking when we made those choices.
 We are all human and therefore we all sin.
 Even the greatest heroes of the faith have moments of selfishness, pride and doubt.
 It’s what we do after we sin that speaks volumes about who we are in Christ.
 Do we try to cover it up or openly confess our sins and ask for forgiveness?
 Do we FEAR the Lord and believe who He says He is?
 Yes, there may still be consequences for our actions but God, in His perfect grace, wants to extend forgiveness and offer us clean hearts.

-FEAR: Having the right view of God’s perfect justice, grace, and authority
+Having the right view of God’s perfect justice, grace, and authority

-MEMORY VERSE: “And now, Israel, what does the LORD your God require of you?
+“And now, Israel, what does the LORD your God require of you?
 He requires only that you fear the LORD your God, and live in a way that pleases Him, and love Him and serve Him with all your heart and soul.”
 Deuteronomy 10:12 (NLT)

-This Week’s Finish Line: Having the right view of God means understanding His perfect balance between justice and grace.
+Having the right view of God means understanding His perfect balance between justice and grace.

-This week we’re continuing our look at God’s justice and grace thru the life of King David.
+This week we’re continuing our look at God’s justice and grace throughout the life of King David.
 When all his men were away at war, David saw a beautiful woman named Bathsheba and he wanted her to be his wife.
 He didn’t care that she was already married.
 David stole her anyway and had her husband killed to cover up his sin.
-He thought no one would ever find out but God sees everything and sent His prophet Nathan to confront David.
+He thought no one would ever find out, but God sees everything and sent His prophet Nathan to confront David.
 David confessed his sins and asked God for forgiveness.
 He wrote Psalm 51 as a song of repentance knowing that only God could give him a clean heart.
-Because God is just there were consequences for David’s sin.
-But God, out of His grace, forgave David kept His promise that someone from David’s family would rule forever.
+Because God is just, there were consequences for David’s sin.
+But God, out of His grace, forgave David and kept His promise that someone from David’s family would rule forever.